Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 Cola / fizzy drinks2.4–3.5High

-Enamel erosion threshold~5.5Erosion begins below this
+Enamel erosion threshold~5.5Erosion starts below this

-🦷 Daily dental protection habits for hibiscus tea drinkers:
+🦷 Daily dental protection for hibiscus drinkers:

-β€’ Rinse with plain water immediately after drinking β€” neutralises acid in the mouth
+β€’ Rinse with plain water right after drinking

-β€’ Do not brush teeth for at least 30 minutes after drinking β€” enamel is temporarily softened by acid and brushing while soft accelerates erosion
+β€’ Do not brush for at least 30 minutes after drinking

 Safe Daily Amount